Orr0x/DocExtMD/docs/PROJECT_CONTEXT.md

 ## Next Steps
 1. ✅ Complete initial push to new repository
-2. Test API functionality with Docker Compose
+2. ✅ Test API functionality with Docker Compose
-3. Deploy to Hostinger VPS using deployment scripts
+3. ✅ Deploy to Hostinger VPS using deployment scripts
-4. Set up model download automation for VPS deployment
+4. ✅ Set up model download automation for VPS deployment
-5. Update documentation with current project structure
+5. ✅ Update documentation with current project structure
+6. ✅ Test PDF extraction with deployed API

+## Deployment Status
+- ✅ **VPS Deployment**: Successfully deployed to Hostinger VPS (31.97.115.105:5000)
+- ✅ **API Health**: Service is running and responding to requests
+- ✅ **Model Loading**: Using docling-q8_0.gguf model (396MB, higher quality)
+- ✅ **Firewall Configuration**: Port 5000 properly configured
+- ✅ **Test Results**: PDF extraction working correctly

 ## Notes
 - Model files are excluded from Git and should be downloaded separately
 - Test files are also excluded to keep repository lightweight
 - All deployment scripts are configured for Hostinger VPS environment
 - API includes comprehensive error handling and logging
+- Output files are excluded from Git to keep repository clean